-If results and/or money are a factor in their planned exit, you need to offer to work with them to reinvent the sponsorship for them.
+If results and/or money are a factor in their planned exit, you need to offer to work with them to reinvent the sponsorship.
 A few of the things you can offer to do are:

-The key is that you have to take decisive action and actually pick up the phone.
-Every day that ticks by with “exit” on their mind, it is closer to unsalvageable.
-While you’re not going to be able to save every sponsor that is planning on exiting, you should be able to save some of them.
+The key is that you have to take decisive action.
+Every day that ticks by with “exit” on their mind, it’s closer to unsalvageable.
+While you’re not going to be able to save every sponsor that is planning an exit, you should be able to save some of them.
 And the measures you take to save those sponsorships will be very valuable in servicing all of your sponsors, reducing the need for saving anything.

 For all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.

 You may also be interested in my white papers, “Last Generation Sponsorship Redux” and “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.

 If you need additional assistance, I offer sponsorship consulting and strategy sessions, sponsorship training, and sponsorship coaching.
 I also offer a comprehensive sponsorship capacity-building service for large, diverse, and decentralised organisations.